bgmartins/Sat_Segment_Dataset_Generator/README.md

 This project was developed to create datasets for semantic segmentation with overhead imagery.

-The satellite or aerial images are obtained from a server supported by [MapProxy](https://mapproxy.org/) and the segmentation masks as built through OSM data from [OpenStreetMap](https://www.openstreetmap.org).
+The satellite or aerial images are obtained from a server supported by [MapProxy](https://mapproxy.org/), as specified in a configuration file, and the segmentation masks as built through OSM data from [OpenStreetMap](https://www.openstreetmap.org).

 Depending on the configuration, a segmentation mask is created for particular types of objects.
 OSM data can be drawn normally, or a flood-fill algorithm can be used to fill the street segments.
 Depending on the quality of the image data, the flood-fill can deliver good or bad results.